 If someone in your family has died, the last thing you want to do is think about legal responsibilities.
 Unfortunately, the close relatives and spouses of decadents often have a great deal of legal responsibility to register the deceased’s death, close their estate and affairs, and update their status with the government and financial institutions.
-Their certified death certificate is used to prove death and to act as legal permission to close or cease accounts.
-Death certificates are also used by health officials to create health and death indexes for public records.
+Also, their certified death certificate is used to prove death and to act as legal permission to close or cease accounts.
+Health officials use the Death Certificates to create health and death indexes for public records.

 If you’ve been issued a death certificate or someone has died in your family, even some time ago, it may be necessary for you to order a replacement death certificate to finalize their affairs.
 You can do so at VitalRecordsOnline.
 The following includes a list of when and why death certificates are necessary.

-Most states mandate that you should be issued a death certificate within 72 hours of the death.
+As most states mandate, you should issue a death certificate within 72 hours of the death.
 You then have to register the death with local health officials within 5 days of the death.
 This may change depending on extreme circumstances, such as if there is no physician or coroner on hand to complete an autopsy and sign the certificate of death, or if the cause of death is unclear and ongoing investigations slow the progress.
 In most cases you will receive a death certificate within a maximum of about 12 days after which you must immediately register the death.

 Burial and Cremation